DOI-USGS/ds-gitflows-static/course-instructions.md

 6. Hit enter.
 7. Now, when you run `git remote -v` you should see a list with both an `upstream` remote and an `origin` remote.

 You have now set up your new project for collaborative development!
 We are ready to start making changes.
-Close this issue and move on to the next one.
+Please move onto the next section.

 </details>